steeles/insight-data-science/README.md

 General Ideas: Music Lyrics and NLP
 Main issue: Show me the money!

+# Post Check-In: An automatic parody generator.
+Input a song title and a topic, search for the lyrics and replace them with relevant words.
+Potential pitfalls: how to validate?

 Possible links- obviously, recommendation algorithm, find songs with similar lyrics

 Business questions: What single from a record should we release?